health concerns

 1. Immunizations / Vaccinations

 All boys must be fully up-to-date with their school vaccines in order to attend St. Michael’s Summer Camp.
-As part of the application process, parents are required to send us photocopies of their son’s immunization records.
+As part of the application process, parents are required to submit their son’s immunization records.

 Parents who choose not to immunize their sons, or who have not kept up with their son’s necessary vaccines, may alternatively turn in an Immunization Waiver (provided in the emailed camp “Acceptance Package”).
 This form must be signed by both the parent and a licensed California Health Care provider.